zonafets/NTE/README.md

 ** And what about webASM?**.
 The performance superiority of simplified VMs has already been demonstrated with Emscripten.
 A simulated VM under js VM is faster and produces less bugs than javascript code.

-The last is amazin and terrificant at same time.
+The last is amazing and terrificant at same time.

 ### Common Element Definition
 Looking at https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox, I try to define a base structure that act as base template to model the code to generate.